ARGANS/training-raster-clipper/TUTORIAL.md

 The glob pattern to locate the files from the `.SAFE` folder containing the Sentinel-2 product is the following: `GRANULE/*/IMG_DATA/R{resolution}m/*_{color.value}_*`

-:arrow_forward: Generate a color-indexed `Dict` of paths pointing to a raster for all colors in the `Color` enum
+:arrow_forward: Generate a color-indexed `Dict` of paths pointing to a raster for all band names.

 #### Use `rioxarray` to load the bands